Freedom of religion in Turkey: Legal and policy frameworks

 Minority religious groups, particularly the Greek and Armenian Orthodox communities, have lost a number of properties to the state in the past.
 In many cases, the government has expropriated property on the grounds that it is not being utilized.
 At least two appeals were filed in this regard: the Fener Boys School and the Buyukada Orphanage (the latter closed in 1964).
 These cases are often appealed to the Council of State (Danıştay) and, if unsuccessful there, to the European Court of Human Rights (ECHR).
 On July 8, 2008, the ECHR ruled that Turkey had violated the Ecumenical Patriarchate's property rights to the orphanage on Büyükada.
 In compliance with this ruling, the deed to the building was returned to the ecumenical patriarchate on November 29, 2010.

 The law restricting religious property rights was amended in 2002 to allow minority foundations to acquire property, but the government continued to apply an article allowing it to expropriate properties in areas where the local non-Muslim population drops significantly or where the foundation is deemed to no longer perform the function for which it was created.
 There is no specific minimum threshold for such a population drop, which is left to the discretion of the GDF.
 This is problematic for small populations (such as the Greek Orthodox community), since they maintain more properties than the local community needs; many are historic or significant to the Orthodox world.

 Greek Orthodox, Armenian Orthodox and Jewish religious groups may operate schools under the supervision of the Education Ministry.
 The curricula of the schools include information unique to the cultures of the groups.
 The Ministry reportedly verifies if the child's father or mother is from that minority community before the child may enroll.
 Other non-Muslim minorities do not have schools of their own.

 The Caferis, the country's principal Shi'a community (between 500,000 and 1,000,000, concentrated in eastern Turkey and Istanbul), do not face restrictions on their religious freedom.
-They build and operate their own mosques and appoint their own imams; however, as with the Alevis, their places of worship have no legal status and receive no support from the Diyanet.
+They build and operate their own mosques and appoint their own imams; however, as with the Alevis, by 2009 their places of worship had no legal status and received no support from the Diyanet.

 Churches operating in Turkey generally face administrative challenges to employ foreign church personnel, apart from the Catholic Church and congregations linked to the diplomatic community.
-These administrative challenges, restrictions on training religious leaders and difficulty obtaining visas have led to a decrease in the Christian communities.
-In December 2008, the government provided year-long work permits to non-Turkish clerics at the Ecumenical Greek Patriarchate.
-Non-citizen clerics had used tourist visas, requiring them to leave the country every three months.
+These administrative challenges, restrictions on training religious leaders and difficulty obtaining visas have led to a decrease in the number of Christian clergy.
+In 2022, it was noted that between 60-100 Christian missionaries had been deported.